 Ms. Davis has performed with such prestigious companies as Georgia Dance Theatre, Mississippi Ballet Theatre, Richmond Ballet, and Virginia Ballet Theatre and as a guest artist with various companies and venues throughout the Southeast.
 Additionally, Ms. Davis has been a guest artist with the Virginia Opera, the Virginia Symphony Orchestra, and the Atlanta Symphony.

 As Artistic Director and choreographer, Ms. Davis has re-staged and choreographed full length ballets, contemporary works and created original works for the stage with critical acclaim.
 These works include her original full length ballets such as Peter Pan, Alice in Wonderland and The Three Musketeers.
 In the 2011-2012 season Ms. Davis presented the world premiere of her original full-length ballet West Side Story – to a sold out audience.
 In addition, in the 2012-2013 season, Ms. Davis created her original version of The Hunchback of Notre Dame to a sold out audience.
 In the 2015-16 season of the arts, Ms. Davis presented her original ballet Jane Eyre - based on the timeless classic novel by Charlotte Bronte'.
 In such high demand, Jane Eyre was presented in two separate performances to their patrons.

 Believing that dance can bring courage, perseverance, and self-esteem to any child, Ms. Davis strives to offer a positive and challenging environment for every budding artist to achieve his/her highest potential.
 To help attain this goal, she established the non-profit company, Georgia Dance Theatre, in 1990, to offer an avenue for those who are interested in pursuing a more serious place in dance.
 This scholarship program provides over $165,000 annually to educate serious and talented dancers as well as providing an arts education to the community.
 For its excellence this performing company has received funding from the Georgia Council of the Arts and as its Artistic Director Ms. Davis has been commended by the Georgia Council of the Arts for her professional experience and for upholding artistic standards in the arts.

-Students of Georgia Academy of Dance & the Performing Arts and Georgia Dance Theatre have received scholarships, acceptances and invitations to join professional companies from all over the United States and abroad.
-Additionally students have received scholarships to prominent colleges and universities for their artistic abilities.
+Students of Georgia Academy of Dance & the Performing Arts and Georgia Dance Theatre artists have received scholarships, acceptances and invitations to join professional companies from all over the United States and abroad.
+Additionally students and artists have received scholarships to prominent colleges and universities for their artistic abilities.
 Many of her alumni have careers in the performing arts as professional dancers, educators, choreographers, actors, directors and arts advocates.

 In 1996, Ms. Davis established Georgia Dance Theatre Professional Company, for those continuing their dance careers on a professional level.
 And in 2006, Ms. Davis extended Georgia Academy of Dance into Georgia Academy of Dance & the Performing Arts – to include additional forms of arts education.